-A coordinated strategy of street lighting and signage would enhance the appearance of the town centre through preventing the introduction of mismatched and appropriate street lights and signage.
+A coordinated strategy of high quality street lighting, furniture and signage would enhance the appearance of the town centre through preventing the introduction of mismatched and appropriate street lights and signage.
 This would also enhance the user experience of the town centre.